purduerov/X13-Core/readme.txt

   since the reassignment of hues to this palette of maxima colors is manual and in python, it's ludicrously slow all of the runtime is spent in the quantize function GLHF

+the_one_algo_to_rule_them_all:
+  I hate how simple it is, but it works very consistently.
+Some of these ideas are Hunter's from photomosaics.py.

 rov ffserver.conf for reference: